shreeyasharma1804/notes/misc/Ansible.md

 ### Roles

-Role directory structure (`roles` should exist in the root of the directory structure)

-Role skeleton directory can be created using
+- Role skeleton directory can be created using

 ```bash
 ansible-galaxy init <role-name>